abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

            21    20.00    35.00   0.00    275.00       300.00       0.00
           999     0.00     0.00   0.00      0.00         0.00       0.00

-    Having see the same instance, you don't need much complementary info to understand this format [#not_easy_transformation]_.
+    Having seen the same instance, you don't need much complementary info to understand this format [#not_easy_transformation]_.
 The first line represent the depot and the last line marks the end of the file.